 This plinth heater fits neatly into the plinth beneath your kitchen cabinet, leaving you more usable space for cupboards and appliances.
 The heater connects to your existing central heating system and turns on when it detects hot water passing through it.
 It has a fan which pushes the heat from the hot water in the central heating system into the room.
 This means the unit works with your central heating system and is only on when you have the central heating on.
 This makes it more cost-effective than an electric plinth heater.
 The fan is quiet in use, similar to the noise of a fridge.

 The KPH-1500Classic plinth heater also connects directly to your central heating system and fits into the plinth beneath kitchen cabinets freeing up space elsewhere.
 This model is certainly one of the best plinth heaters on the market.

-The heater switches on automatically when your central heating is on.
+The kitchen plinth heater switches on automatically when your central heating is on.
 This means you can set it so you wake up to a warm kitchen but don’t waste heat when it isn’t needed.
 The unit also has a boost function if you need a little more heat.
 The fan is quiet in use, especially on the lower setting.

 The Winterwarm 2 kW Kick Board Base Unit Heater, is an electric heater that is easy to fit into the plinth beneath your kitchen cupboards.
 It offers amazing value and is the best plinth heater to buy on a budget.

 As this unit does not need to be connected to your heating system it is easier to install than a hydronic heater.
 The unit comes with a remote control for easy operation.
 It has two settings, low and boost.
 It is a little noisy on the higher setting but the low setting provides a good amount of heat and is quiet.

 Overall this is a reasonable and easy to install plinth heater that provides extra heat in the kitchen or utility room when you need it.
 It’s one of the most affordable plinth heaters that still offers good quality and performance.